-Josh Holliday is the Director of Communications at Midland Center for the Arts.
+Josh Holliday is the former Director of Communications at Midland Center for the Arts.
 Telling the stories of artists, innovators and modern day explorers!

 Midland Center for the Arts presents Outdoor Production of RENTThere is no day like today, and that message which made its debut on Broadway in 1996 continues to ring loud and true today.
 A sentiment that will be shared during the upcoming production of RENT on the Outdoor Stage at Midland Center for the Arts, August 4 – 13.
 Following weeks of dedicated rehearsals by members of the community, the Center’s community theatre company, Center Stage Theatre, has captured the show’s resilience and tragedy through meticulous stage direction and a strong camaraderie.